jinminlei/jinmin-python-tutorial-with-aws/create_a_virtual_environment/README.md

 # Introduction
 In this section, I introduce two methods for creating the python virtual environment.
 The code has been ran in powershell/windows 10.
+I'll add a linux container for running the code as well.

 # Method 1 - venv
 * Create the working directory